KarrLab/obj_tables/docs/migration.rst

 Migration of data files in a data repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-People who use Object model schemas, such as whole-cell modelers, should follow one of these sequences of steps to migrated files.
+People who use `ObjTables` schemas, such as whole-cell modelers, should follow one of these sequences of steps to migrated files.

 *Migrate arbitrary data files*